Deadly 60 Series 6 with Steve Backshall

 • Uninhabited tropical island (aerials from drone)

-• Seagrass meadow (including juveniles inhabitants)
+• Seagrass meadow (including juveniles inhabitants and aerials from drone)

 • Turtles (Hawksbill and Green)